Riveong/The-Big-T/Notes/About Reinforcement learning.md

 - The most distinguishing features of reinforcement learning: Trial and error search and delayerd reward.
 - Reinforcement learning is different from supervised learning.
 Supervised learning is learning from a training set of labeled examples provided by a knowledgable external supervisor.
 While reinforcement learning the agent is learning from its experience
 - Reinforcement learning is also different from unsupervised learning.
 Unsupervised learning: finding hidden labels in datas.
 Reinforcement learning is similar but not the same, Instead of finding the hidden structure, Reinforcement learning is maximize reward signal instead.(24)
+- From all of the "learning" methods, reinforcement learning is considered to be the closest to humans and animals learning behaviour.
+It was originally inspired by biological learning system.
 - Examples of
 ### Reinforcement learning notes from Andrew Ng
 <a href="Notes\AndrewNg Note.md">path</a>

 ### Multi Armed Bandits?
+- The best thing about reinforcement learning: data uses to evaluate rather than to instructs.
+This is creates good reason to do active exploration.
 ### Epsilon greedy?